DONROB3R7/rating_system/README.md

-# rating_system
-A rating system for new coins.
+# Rating System for new coins.